tommyztx/CSCE_435_Project_2024/Report.md

 # CSCE 435 Group project

-## 0. Group number:
+## 0. Group number: 10

 ## 1. Group members:
-1. First
+1. Thomas Zheng
-2. Second
+2. Albert Yin
-3. Third
+3. Paul Bae
-4. Fourth
+4. Krish Chhabra

 ## 2. Project topic (e.g., parallel sorting algorithms)

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

 - Bitonic Sort:
 - Sample Sort:
 - Merge Sort:
 - Radix Sort:

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes